szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 embedded in it.
 The second route maps the '/api/greeting' URL to another anonymous function that return a JSON string.
 This is the API we provide for this web site.

 Probably I should put it in quotes writing "API" as this is a rather slim API having only a single endpoint returning the same string to everyone.
-Nevertheless it is the beginnig of a great API.
+Nevertheless it is the beginning of a great API.

 When a normal user visits this site she will access the '/' URL and will receive the HTML and the embedded JavaScript.
 The HTML is really simple it only contains: